zhiming99/rpc-frmwrk/ridl/README.md

 And please don't edit it, since they will be overwritten by `ridlc`.

 * *synccfg.py*: a small python script to synchronous settings with the system settings, just ignore it.
+* * **run:** you can run `java org.rpcf.example.mainsvr` and `java org.rpcf.example.maincli` to start the server and client.
+Before the first run after running `ridlc` successfully, make sure to run `make` to update the configuration file, that is, the `exampledesc.json` file.

-### Interchangable client and server between C++ and Python
+### Interchangable client and server between C++, Python, and Java.
-You can connect the C++ server with a python client or a Python server with a C++ client as long as both are generated with the same ridl file.
+You can connect the C++ server with a python client or a Python server with a Java client as long as both are generated with the same ridl file.